amyz-pairtree/EIA_HiddenCurrents/README.md

+# 🌊 ResourceRipple_EIA--> **Edge AI for Water Accountability in U.S. Power Plants**
-# 🌊 ResourceRipple_EIA: Hidden Currents in U.S. Cooling Systems (Apr.
+Hidden Currents in U.S. Cooling Systems: Missing Data in U.S. Cooling Systems (new direction - Apr.
 10, 2025)

+**Project Description:** Toward climate-resilient infrastructure: modeling gaps in water data to support future Edge AI accountability tools.

-**Project Description:** Analysis of U.S. Electricity Power Plants and Water Usage (2015-2023) using EIA Datasets.
+Analysis of U.S. Electricity Power Plants and Water Usage (2015-2023) using EIA Datasets.
 This project explores the intersection of energy and water consumption, with a current focus on missing data patterns in cooling systems.

-😶‍🌫️ **New Direction (Apr.
-10, 2025): Hidden Currents: Missing Data in U.S. Cooling Systems**

-The objective of this project is to develop a predictive model that can identify power plants or states that may require assistance or oversight in their thermoelectric cooling system reporting and accountability.
+Our objective is to develop a predictive model that can identify power plants or states that may require assistance or oversight in their thermoelectric cooling system reporting and accountability.

 **This project:**